covid-visualizer/alpha/README.md

 * Scipy

 Use `pip` to install the code modules.
 The `requirements.txt` file lists the version numbers that the developer used.
 As always, installing inside a virtualenv is recommended.

+Execution is normally via the command-line invocation: `python coronacurves.py`

+For the moment there are no command-line arguments.
+You should execute the above command while your command-line tool has, as its current working directory, the same directory in which `coronacurves.py` is saved.
+No fooling with PYTHONPATH is needed.

 <a name="quirks"></a>
 # Quirks